 Fubo

 Fubo (formerly FuboTV) is a great service for the hard-core sports fan, but it’s got a lot more than just sports.
-Fubo’s Pro plan provides well over 130 channels for $79.99/mo.
+Fubo’s Pro plan provides well over 130 channels for $79.99/month.
 This includes ID and Discovery, all your local networks, Animal Planet, OWN, Oxygen, and Travel Channel.

 Read our Fubo review for more information.